bradh352/ansible-scripts/roles/sonic/README.md

 This role doesn't differentiate between Spine and Leaf deployments.
 In general a Spine deployment will simply share the **same** ASN rather than using a unique ASN per node.
-This does, however, require that every spine connects to every leaf which ensures at most a packet flows through 2 switches East-West.
+This does, however, require that every spine connects to every leaf which ensures a packet at most flows through two switches East-West.
 In a spine/leaf architecture, spines also do not iBGP peer with eachother like you would typically do when sharing the same ASN.